Read CSV file in Node.js and Typescript

 Wrap up

-We saw how to read a CSV file using the library csv-parse, which provides many options that give us more flexibility in how we parse the file. csv-parse has many others options and if you want to learn more about it, check out this link.
+We saw how to read a CSV file using the library csv-parse, which provides many options that give us more flexibility in parsing the file.

 You can find the code source on the GitHub repository.

-Follow me on Twitter or subscribe to my newsletter to not miss the upcoming posts and the tips and tricks I share every week.
+Follow me on Twitter or subscribe to my newsletter to avoid missing the upcoming posts and the tips and tricks I occasionally share.